-If a student has less than a cumulative 3.0 GPA, he or she is placed on academic probation for a period of one semester.
-If the student fails to achieve a 3.0 cumulative grade point average at the end of the probationary semester, or is placed on probation for any other reason, he or she is suspended from the College.
-During the probationary semester, a student can receive financial aid.
+If a student has less than a cumulative 3.0 GPA, he or she is placed on academic warning for a period of one semester.
+If the student fails to achieve a 3.0 cumulative grade point average at the end of the academic warning semester, or is placed on probation for any other reason, he or she is suspended from the College.
+During the academic warning semester, a student can receive financial aid.